checkpoint-restore/criu-image-streamer/README.md

 We provide a test suite located in `tests/`.
 You may run it with `cargo test -- --test-threads=1`, or `make test`.

+To run integration tests, run the CRIU test suite with `--stream`.
+For example,
+run: `sudo ./test/zdtm.py run -f h -a --stream` in the CRIU project directory.

 Limitations
 -----------

 * Incremental checkpoints are not supported.
-* Most CLI options must be passed _before_ the capture/extract subcommand.
+* CLI options must be passed _before_ the capture/serve/extract subcommand.
 * Shards must be UNIX pipes.
 For regular files support, `cat` or `pv` (faster) may be used as a pipe adapter.
 * Using an older Linux kernel can lead to memory corruption.